6 Health Benefits of Parsley

-Though traditionally overlooked as just a garnish, parsley is a giant amongst other herbs in terms of health beneﬁts, and in such small amounts too.
-Here are six reasons why a sprinkle of parsley can not only make your meals tastier, but also your body healthier.
+Though traditionally overlooked as just a garnish, parsley is a giant amongst other herbs in terms of health benefits, and in such small amounts too.
+A sprinkle of parsley can not only make your meals tastier, but also your body healthier.
+Here are six health benefits of parsley.

 Studies show that myristicin, an organic compound found in the essential oil of parsley, not only inhibits tumor formation (especially in the lungs), but also activates the enzyme glutathione-S-transferase, which helps the molecule glutathione attach to, and fight against, oxidized molecules.
 Myristicin can also neutralize carcinogens like benzopyrene in cigarette smoke that can pass through the body, consequently fighting against colon and prostate cancer.